mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 In this tutorial, we will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
 We will cover the setup of the necessary services and the generation of embeddings from any webpage.
 This will allow us to easily set up a chatbot that is ready to assist and provide help on the subject.

 To accomplish this, we will utilize the Marketplace application called **AI RAG Chat**.
+This application includes:

-This application includes the **AI RAG Template**, which leverages the APIs provided by [OpenAI](https://openai.com/) to receive answers to questions in natural language, and to create _embeddings_ from pieces of text extracted from a website.
-Additionally, we will use the **AI RAG Template Chat**, a small frontend application written in React that provides a quick chat system to communicate with the service.
+ - the **AI RAG Template** service, which leverages the APIs provided by [OpenAI](https://openai.com/) to receive answers to questions in natural language, and to create _embeddings_ from pieces of text extracted from a website.
+ - the **AI RAG Template Chat** service, a small frontend application written in React that provides a simple chat interface to communicate with the chatbot.

 Furthermore, we will install the **API Documentation Aggregator** application and the **API Portal** from the templates.
 These will enable us to easily send HTTP requests to the AI RAG Template service in order to generate the embeddings.